JoeyyScott/general-gielinor-game/README.md

 Included in the **main quiz** is:

 + **Multiple choice questions** - Contains up to 30 questions of which 10 will be shown throughout the quiz.
-    + Each question contains 4 answers.
+    + Each question contains 4 answers in a randomized order to avoid people learning the order and repetition.
     + The question order is randomized so users do not feel repetition.

 + **Guess response** - When the user has a guess at a question they are presented with one of two responses: